Psychedelic Mushrooms Overdose: Symptoms and Treatment

 Psychedelic mushrooms are not considered to be physically or psychologically addictive.12

-However, mushrooms and other hallucinogens have a significant ability to cause tolerance, meaning that even occasional users may find that higher doses are necessary to get the same effect.
-This can increase the risk of negative effects and overdose given the unpredictably of the drug.12
+However, mushrooms and other hallucinogens have a significant ability to cause tolerance, meaning that even occasional users may find higher doses are necessary to get the same effect.
+This can increase the risk of negative effects and overdose, given the unpredictably of the drug.12

 Although the drug is not known to cause any withdrawal symptoms, users may still have a “come down” phase after using the drug that may include headaches, exhaustion, depression, and anxiety.2